faster-cpython/benchmarking-public/results/bm-20230712-3.13.0a0-1bbc515/bm-20230712-pythonperf1-amd64-faster%2dcpython-split_load_global-3.13.0a0-1bbc515-vs-3.11.0.md

 Benchmark hidden because not significant (7): asyncio_tcp_ssl, pickle_dict, bench_thread_pool, python_startup_no_site, unpack_sequence, scimark_lu, dulwich_log
 Ignored benchmarks (16) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf1-amd64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 91.26% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x